Last Updated on

 Applying custom CSS to the post body

-If like me you have global styles applied outside Elementor, you might need to apply some custom CSS to the post body to override these styles and get your single post content looking how you want.
+If like me you have global styles applied outside Elementor, you might need to apply some custom CSS to the body of the single post template to override these styles and get your single post content looking how you want.

 This step is completely optional and if you have a simple website setup that is using a basic theme along with Elementor, it shouldn’t be necessary.
 Here are the steps if you want to follow along: